1. Home

 3. Support for businesses and organisations

-4. Communicating with staff and customers who are deaf or have hearing loss
+4. Communicating with staff and customers who are deaf, have hearing loss or tinnitus

-Communicating with staff and customers who are deaf or have hearing loss
+Communicating with staff and customers who are deaf, have hearing loss or tinnitus

 Courses for your workplace

-We offer award winning, CPD-accredited e-Learning courses in deaf awareness and British Sign Language to help organisations become more accessible.
+We offer award winning, CPD-accredited e-Learning courses in deaf awareness and British Sign Language (BSL) for beginners to help organisations become more inclusive.

 Find out more